dtcenter/METdataio/docs/index.rst

 Authors
 -------

-Many authors, listed below in alphabetical order, have contributed to the documentation of METplus.
+Many authors, listed below, have contributed to the documentation of METplus.
 To cite this documentation in publications, please refer to the METdataio User's Guide :ref:`Citation Instructions<citations>`.

 * Venita Hagerty [#CIRA]_
 * Minna Win-Gildenmeister [#NCAR]_
 * Tatiana Burek [#NCAR]_
 * Hank Fisher [#NCAR]_

 .. rubric:: Organization